 The 35–44 age group experienced 5,481 hospital emergency department visits, most of any age group.
 About 3,000 children and youth under 18 years of age were injured and more than 4,000 persons 65 years of age or older suffered injuries.
 The elderly, in particular, were likely to suffer injuries from slip, trip and fall incidents.
 The lower extremities were the most commonly injured body parts.
 Accidents at retail stores accounted for injuries to 3,964 persons, or approximately 14% of all pallet-related injuries.

 Around 22% of emergency room visits resulted from overexertion or related injury resulting from moving a pallet.
-Narrative evidence from hospital staff suggests that many at-home injuries were caused when the patient was attempting to repurpose a pallet to a use inconsistent with its original purposes, such as breaking it apart for a project or firewood.
+Narrative evidence from hospital staff suggests that many at-home injuries were caused when the patient attempted to repurpose a pallet to a use inconsistent with its original purposes, such as breaking it apart for a project or firewood.

 With a discharge rate of 97% from emergency departments, the overall severity of injuries was relatively low.
 A small percentage of cases were severe enough to require hospitalization or transfer.
 A single accident-related fatality occurred during the study period.